 Tony was quick to make himself at home in New Zealand.

 ‘Christchurch was a peaceful and convenient place for me to sit down and really learn something.
 UC has comfortable and convenient facilities and friendly, helpful staff.
 I enjoyed the quiet study environment.

-'Rotorua is of course a good place to live and there are a lot of outdoor activities such as hiking, mountain biking and fishing.
+‘Rotorua is of course a good place to live and there are a lot of outdoor activities such as hiking, mountain biking and fishing.
 A lot of things that I would like to do but time is always not enough!
-I have just started to learn mountain biking in the famous Redwood area with my colleagues.
-Of course, moving to another city without knowing anyone is a big challenge, and I am still trying to meet more local people.'
+I have learned mountain biking in the famous Redwood area with my colleagues.’

 Tony’s main advice for international students is: ‘If you’re planning to work in New Zealand after graduation, “give your employer some reasons to hire you rather than a local graduate” is a thing you should always keep in mind.’